ashleygw/linkage_matrices/README.md

 # Linkage Map and Total Link Table Generator for EC Production Structures

+# This is a great example of unmaintainable code.
+Please disregard how bad it is.
+I use it as a funny example of bad code sometimes.

 This program takes a Forward Linkage map and generates a total forward link table and Critical Contributors table as demonstrated here: http://onlinelibrary.wiley.com/doi/10.1111/0022-4146.00053/abstract It creates two new .csv files with the specified tables.